forestgrape/coronavirus/covid19.md

 Search for (“saliva”) and (“SARS-CoV-2” or “coronavirus” or “COVID-1”) in PubMed, Medline, Cochrane Library, Web of Science, Embase and Scopus yielded:
 "A total of 363 studies were identified by  and 39 were selected for review."
 ##### Findings
-* For most studies: Saliva samples yielded a viral load similar to NPS samples.
+* For most studies: Saliva samples yielded a viral load and positivity rate similar to NPS samples.
 * For most studies: If NPS samples were positive, salvia samples were positive in 70% or more cases.
-* For most studies: If salvia samples were positive NPS samples were positive.
 * "Salivary samples for SARS-CoV-2 detection was as consistent and sensitive as the nasopharyngeal swabs in most studies, having been effective in detecting asymptomatic infections previously tested negative in nasopharyngeal samples."

+#### Summarized Review Mazumder
+**Diagnostic tests for SARS-CoV-2: current status and issues**

 #### Summary Azzi
 Azzi, L., Carcano, G., Gianfagna, F., Grossi, P., Gasperina, D. D., Genoni, A., Fasano, M., Sessa, F., Tettamanti, L., Carinci, F., Maurino, V., Rossi, A., Tagliabue, A., & Baj, A. (2020). **Saliva is a reliable tool to detect SARS-CoV-2.
 The Journal of infection,** 81(1), e45–e50. https://doi.org/10.1016/j.jinf.2020.04.005